 For better or worse, we have no definitive explanation of what is actually in that photograph, but it was only the beginning.
 Throughout the 1930s and even in the present decade, more photographs and videos would emerge purportedly depicting the so-called “monster”.
 During the past 80 years, others would search for Nessie using everything from sonar to submersibles and yet no irrefutable proof has yet materialized.

-Yet, we ask our readers, what do you think?
+Question for students (and subscribers): What do you think?
 Is the photograph of Hugh Gray depicting some kind of “monster”, a dog with a stick, or something else altogether?
 Please let us know in the comments below!

 While many books and documentaries have been written about the subject covered in today’s article, a good starting place is the following book:

 Holiday, F. W. and Ivan T. Sanderson.
 The Great Orm of Loch Ness: A Practical Inquiry into the Nature and Habits of Water-Monsters.
 W. W. Norton & Company, 1969.